nmazid121/RU_Thirsty/README.md

 - Python

 ## 👩🏽‍🍳 Features:
-Describe what your project can do, like what the user can do.
-Include all features, every little detail matters.

 In case you are thirsty on Rutgers University, you can open the website and :
 1) Choose the campus you are currently on